-Article 4 Income
+Article 5 Income

-- 4.1 In accordance with Article 25.3 of the Convention, the income of the Special Account shall consist of: - (a) contributions made by States Parties to the Convention, in accordance with its Article 26; - (b) funds appropriated for this purpose by the General Conference of UNESCO;
+- 5.1 In accordance with Article 25.3 of the Convention, the income of the Special Account shall consist of: - (a) contributions made by States Parties; - (b) funds appropriated for this purpose by the General Conference of UNESCO; - (c) contributions, gifts or bequests which may be made by: - (i) other States; - (ii) organizations and programmes of the United Nations system, particularly the United Nations Development Programme, as well as other international organizations; - (iii) public or private bodies or individuals; - (d) any interest due on the resources of the Special Account; - (e) funds raised through collections, and receipts from events organized for the benefit of the Special Account;

-- (c) contributions, gifts or bequests which may be made by: - (i) other States; - (ii) organizations and programmes of the United Nations system, particularly the United Nations Development Programme, as well as other international organizations; - (iii) public or private bodies or individuals; - (d) any interest due on the resources of the Special Account; - (e) funds raised through collections, and receipts from events organized for the benefit of the Special Account; - (f) any other resources authorized by the Committee. - 4.2 As stipulated in Article 26.1 of the Convention, the contributions of States Parties which have not made the declaration referred to in Article 26.2 of the Convention shall be made according to the uniform percentage determined by the General Assembly of the States Parties to the Convention.
+- (f) any other resources authorized by the Committee. - 5.2 As stipulated in Article 26.1 of the Convention, the contributions of States Parties which have not made the declaration referred to in Article 26.2 of the Convention shall be made according to the uniform percentage determined by the General Assembly.

-Article 5 Expenditure
+Article 6 Expenditure

-- 5.1 In accordance with Article 25.4 of the Convention, the use of the resources of the Special Account by the Committee shall be decided on the basis of guidelines laid down by the General Assembly. - 5.2 The Special Account shall be debited with the expenditure relating to its purpose as described in Article 3 above, including direct administrative expenses specifically relating to it. - 5.3 Expenditure shall be made within the limits of funds available.
+- 6.1 The use of the resources of the Special Account shall be approved by the General Assembly on a biennial basis. - 6.2 The Special Account shall be debited with the expenditure relating to its purpose as described in Article 3 above, including administrative expenses specifically relating to it and management costs applicable. - 6.3 Expenditure shall be made within the limits of funds available.

-Article 6 Reserve Fund
+Article 7 Reserve Fund